 Condoms are recognized as highly reliable contraceptives as well as an effective means of reducing the risk of sexually transmitted diseases.
 The Company's TROJAN condom brand is the number one condom brand in the U.S., and has been in use for 100 years.
-The brand includes such products as ECSTASY, TROJAN EXTENDED PLEASURE, HER PLEASURE, BARESKIN, MAGNUM, TROJAN DOUBLE ECSTACY, TROJAN MAGNUM RIBBED and TROJAN Vibrations, a line of vibrating products.
-The Company also markets a line of lubrication products under the TROJAN brand.
-In 2015, the Company introduced TROJAN STUDDED BARESKIN and MAGNUM BARESKIN condoms and TROJAN TONIGHT and TROJAN H2O lubricants.
-In 2016, the Company has launched the TROJAN GROOVE condom, TROJAN DIVINE Massager, TROJAN 2-1 Vibrating Ring and TROJAN RIVIERA lubricant.
+The brand includes such products as ECSTASY, TROJAN EXTENDED PLEASURE, HER PLEASURE, BARESKIN, MAGNUM, TROJAN DOUBLE ECSTACY, TROJAN MAGNUM RIBBED, TROJAN STUDDED BARESKIN, MAGNUM BARESKIN and TROJAN Vibrations, a line of vibrating products.
+The Company also markets a line of lubrication products under the TROJAN brand such as TROJAN H2O and TROJAN TONIGHT.
+In 2016, the Company launched the TROJAN GROOVE condom, TROJAN DIVINE Massager, TROJAN 2-1 Vibrating Ring and TROJAN RIVIERA lubricant.
+In 2017, the Company plans to launch XOXO by TROJAN, an upscale, discrete condom targeting both men and women with a soft touch, aloe lubricated latex in a unique portable carrying case.

 The Company markets SPINBRUSH battery-operated toothbrushes in the U.S. (including Puerto Rico), the United Kingdom, Canada, France, China and Australia.
-In 2015, the SPINBRUSH battery-operated toothbrush was the number one leading brand of battery-operated toothbrushes in the U.S. The Company also markets SPINBRUSH PROCLEAN toothbrushes, a two-speed version of the product, SPINBRUSH PROCLEAN Recharge, a rechargeable toothbrush offering up to one week of power brushes between charges, SPINBRUSH PROCLEAN Sonic, a value high speed battery-operated toothbrush which competes with much more expensive "sonic" toothbrushes, and ARM & HAMMER TOOTH TUNES battery-operated toothbrushes, with proprietary technology that delivers music while brushing.
-In 2015, the Company introduced a line of ARM & HAMMER SPINBRUSH manual toothbrushes with rotating heads as well as ARM & HAMMER TRULY RADIANT oral rinse.
-In 2016, the Company has launched TRULY RADIANT Clean & Fresh, a complete line of oral care products that further extends the TRULY RADIANT sub-brand.
+The SPINBRUSH battery-operated toothbrush was the number one leading brand of battery-operated toothbrushes in the U.S. in 2016.
+The Company markets SPINBRUSH PROCLEAN and SPINBRUSH TRULY RADIANT toothbrushes, featuring a two-speed patented brush head design leading to superior plaque removal versus manual brushes, SPINBRUSH PROCLEAN Recharge, a rechargeable toothbrush offering up to one week of power brushes between charges, SPINBRUSH PROCLEAN Sonic, a value high speed battery-operated toothbrush which competes with much more expensive "sonic" toothbrushes, ARM & HAMMER SPINBRUSH manual toothbrushes with rotating heads and SPINBRUSH KIDS featuring top licensed characters from partner s like NICKELODEON, DISNEY, MARVEL and HASBRO.
+In 2016, the Company introduced ARM & HAMMER SPINBRUSH TRULY RADIANT Clean & Fresh, building off of the success of TRULY RADIANT from 2014 and 2015.
+In 2017, the Company entered the slim vibrating toothbrush segment with ARM & HAMMER SPINBRUSH Sonic Pulse.
+Building on our successful partnership with NICKELODEON and the PAW PATROL franchise, ARM & HAMMER SPINBRUSH KIDS has launched a SHIMMER & SHINE battery toothbrush to continue growth on the children's vibrating toothbrush business.

 The Company markets home pregnancy and ovulation test kits.
 Its FIRST RESPONSE brand of diagnostic kits is the number one selling brand in the U.S. and includes an enhanced FIRST RESPONSE pregnancy test kit that can tell a woman that she is pregnant up to six days before her expected period, with 99% accuracy from the day of her missed period.
-In 2015, the Company launched a new stick design for its FIRST RESPONSE pregnancy test kit and an ovulation test and confirmation kit.
-In 2016, the Company has introduced FIRST RESPONSE Pregnancy Pro Digital Pregnancy Test & App Access, the first and only Bluetooth enabled pregnancy test that synchronizes with a smart phone and provides access to an application that provides wait time support and a personalized user experience, during the testing period, and throughout a woman's pregnancy.

 The Company's NAIR hair-removal brand is the number one selling depilatory brand in the U.S., with innovative products that address consumer needs for quick, complete and longer-lasting hair removal.
 The Company offers a full line of depilatory products for women and men under the NAIR brand name, including SHOWER POWER, SPRAYS AWAY, and the Moroccan Argan Oil line of depilatories and waxes.
-In 2015, the Company introduced three new NAIR Moroccan Argan Oil hair-removal products, building on the success of the lines which were introduced in 2014.
-In 2016, the Company has launched NAIR NOURISH SHOWER POWER, SPRAYS AWAY depilatories with Japanese Cherry Blossom and 100% Natural Rice Bran Oil and NAIR Wax Ready-strips for Face and Body, with no warming or rubbing required and results that last up to eight weeks.
+In 2016, the Company launched NAIR NOURISH SHOWER POWER, SPRAYS AWAY depilatories with Japanese Cherry Blossom and 100% Natural Rice Bran Oil and NAIR Wax Ready-strips for Face and Body, with no warming or rubbing required and results that last up to eight weeks.
+In 2017, the Company has launched NAIR Skin Renewal depilatories with grape seed oil and antioxidant-rich resveratrol.
+To help grow the NAIR wax business, the Company also launched NAIR Wax Bikini Pro Kit, a microwaveable stripless wax that is effective on coarse bikini hair and helps reduce pain while waxing.